 The board of trustees has considered the need for a specific internal audit function and has agreed to buy-in an internal audit service from MLG Education Services Limited.

-During the year September 2020 to August 2021, themed financial risk reviews were carried out by MLG concerning the following:
+The internal auditor's role includes giving advice on financial and other matters and performing a range of checks on the Academy Trust's financial systems.
+During the year September 2021 to August 2022, themed financial risk reviews were carried out by MLG concerning the following: